 Zimbabwe.
 The run-up to the parliamentary elections in March revealed that the ZANU-PF government party had problems with an internal power struggle.
 According to countryaah, Harare is the capital and one of the major cities within the country of Zimbabwe.
 Several heavier party officials were removed from the ballot boxes, including Information Minister Jonathan Moyo.
 He had left the party leadership at the end of 2004, after having intrigued party mates in connection with the election of a new second vice president, and was now forced out of the party.
 Despite its internal problems, the ZANU-PF prevailed in the parliamentary elections, which was scrutinized by far fewer foreign overseers than the 2000 elections.
-Since the independent media has been silenced,

 Shortly after the election, the police began demolishing residential buildings, shops and street stands erected without building permits.
 The demolition was called “Operation Away with the Garbage” and was said to be aimed at cleaning up criminal activities.
 The destruction started in slums in Harare but soon spread across the country.
 The demolition lasted for a couple of months and, according to UN estimates, made at least 700,000 people homeless and unable to live.
 A further 2.4 million Zimbabweans were affected in other ways by police progress.
 The demolitions were seen both as a way to punish those who supported the opposition and as a demonstration of power on the part of the regime.